Knowledge Distillation

 Reduce Overfitting in Specialist Models

-To reduce overfitting and share the work of learning lower level feature detectors, each specialist model is initialized with the weights of the generalist model.
+To reduce overfitting and share the work of learning lower-level feature detectors, each specialist model is initialized with the weights of the generalist model.
 These weights are then slightly modified by training the specialist, with half its examples coming from its special subset, and half sampled at random from the remainder of the training set.
 After training, we can correct for the biased training set by incrementing the logit of the dustbin class by the log of the proportion by which the specialist class is oversampled.

 How we reduce overfitting.
-One of the example.
+One example.

 Assign classes to Specialists